Your First Day - Welcome to The Sanctuary Byron Bay

 - When you're ready to go to bed, we'll monitor your rest to make sure you're comfortable and safe throughout the night.

-- You will never be alone during this crucial settling-in stage as your personal support staff will always be on hand.
-Your personal staff are carefully chosen for their genuine warmth and for their skill and experience in providing comforting care.
+- You will never be alone during this crucial settling-in stage as your nurse or personal support staff will always be on hand.
+All personal staff are carefully chosen for their genuine warmth and for their skill and experience in providing comforting care.